 Our behaviour and anti-bullying policy uses the ten key aspects of school practice identified in the Department for Education's guidance document ‘Behaviour and discipline in schools’

 Read our governing body's behaviour principles written statement

 This policy outlines the end of year calculation expectations for each year group in each of the four operations (addition, subtraction, multiplication and division) and contains the key representational and written procedures that will be taught within the school.

 Read our calculation policy

 The School Standards and Framework Act 1998 establishes a duty on the governing body to establish and publicise procedures for dealing with complaints relating to the school, other than those that are covered by legislation and formal procedures elsewhere.
-Our complaints procedure statement outlines how we deal with complaints relating to the school.
+These documents outline how we deal with complaints relating to the school.